 Although Scott Dikkers of The Onion talks about ‘analogy’, when it comes to children’s humour, I prefer ‘juxtaposition’.
 Analogy emphasises what’s similar; juxtaposition emphasises difference.
 Similarity isn’t that funny; difference is.

-The Mercy Watson series involves the juxtaposition of a pig in a house — not quite human, but treated as a child.
+The Mercy Watson series involves the juxtaposition of a pig in a house — the pig not quite human, but treated as a child.
 There’s a lot of madcap humour in the Mercy Watson stories, too, since Mercy the Pig loves life.
-(As you’d expect, there is a reflection character who is dull and no fun at all.)
+(As you’d expect, there is a juxtaposed character who is dull and no fun at all.)

 The Status Flip